 Stefano Beltrame, after having graduated in Economics and Commerce at the University of Trento, obtained the title of Chartered Accountant and is listed in the Register kept at the National Institute of Chartered Accountants of Belluno (since 2004).
 In addition, he has been enrolled in the Register of Auditors since 2003.
 Over the course of his career, Stefano Beltrame has gained professional expertise in the field of advisory services and assistance in extraordinary business transactions and corporate restructuring operations, such as incorporations and dissolutions of companies, mergers, spin-offs, company transformations, purchase/sales of companies and corporate shareholdings, disposal of share packages in trusts, generational handovers, drafting of estimate appraisals, including certified, for the valuation of companies and business units, contract, corporate and tax advisory services, also with reference to "transfer pricing", drafting of separate and consolidated financial statements, including of companies in international groups.
-He also carries out auditing of financial statements and tax due diligence activities.
-Since 2004, he has been a member of the Board of Statutory Auditors as Chairman, sole statutory auditor or standing auditor, as well as Chairman or member of Supervisory Boards appointed pursuant to Italian Legislative Decree 231/2001, of various companies operating in the industrial and commercial sectors.
+He also carries out auditing of Statutory Auditors as Chairman, sole statutory auditor or standing auditor, as well as Chairman or member of Supervisory Bodies appointed pursuant to Italian Legislative Decree no. 231/2001, of various companies operating in the industrial and commercial sectors.

-The Board of Statutory Auditors met 10 times during the year, with the meetings lasting an average of around two hours.
+The Board of Statutory Auditors met 9 times during the financial year, with the meetings lasting an average of around three hours.